 - Wash bedding frequently.
 As well as, using allergen-reducing covers for your bedding.

-- Shower before going to sleep and gently clean your eyelids to remove any allergens that could cause irritation while you sleep.
+- Shower before going to sleep and gently clean your eyelids to remove any allergens that could irritate while you sleep

 If your allergy symptoms are relatively severe or over-the-counter eye drops are ineffective at providing relief, you may need your eye doctor to prescribe a stronger medication.